 Last Sunday we celebrated the Baptism of our Lord.
 St. Paul’s has had two windows depicting the baptism of Jesus by John the Baptist, and I’d like to tell you about both of them.

 We saw the first depiction in an earlier post, because it is a section of the window donated by Donald Shore Candlyn.
-This window was originally placed in the Memorial Chapel on Lancaster Street, and brought to the chapel on Lancaster Street building in 1966.
+This window was originally installed in the Memorial Chapel on Lancaster Street, and moved to the chapel in the Hackett Boulevard building in 1966.
 Like all the chapel windows, it was designed and built by the Wilbur H. Burnham Studios of Boston.
 This section is titled “The Baptism of Christ,” and a pamphlet on the windows by William S. McEwan refers to the account in Mark 1:9-11.

 The other window was originally installed in the nave of the Lancaster Street church.
 It was donated by “a large number of persons who received the Rite of Holy Baptism in St. Paul’s Parish,” and dedicated on Palm Sunday 1914.
 This donation was probably one response to the 1906 appeal of our rector, Roelif Hasbrouck Brooks to the congregation “to repair and beautify their church by memorial gifts.”
 Titled “The Baptism of Christ,” it was designed by Frederick Stymetz Lamb, and built by the Studios of J. and R. Lamb, New York City.